MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

   - Microsoft 365 Business Premium

-  Beginning in November of 2022, the Windows Update for Business deployment service (WUfB ds) license is checked and enforced.
+  Beginning in November of 2022, the Windows Update for Business deployment service license is checked and enforced.

   The cloud-based capabilities requiring the additional license are indicated in the *Create feature update deployment* or policy creation page and include the following items and potentially new features: